 Allergies are the most common cause of digestive problems.
 Studies have found that IBS sufferers have significantly raised levels of IgG antibodies to specific foods.
 Researchers at the University of York devised an ingenious study .
 They tested 150 IBS sufferers using an IgG allergy test and gave their doctors either the real or fake results, along with a supposedly ‘allergy-free’ diet to follow for the next three months.
 At the end of the three-month trial there was a significant improvement only in those people on their true allergy-free diet.
 What’s more, those who stuck to it most strictly had the best results.
 Level of compliance, on the other hand, didn’t make a difference in those on the sham diets.
 Interestingly, anti-food IgG antibodies have been associated with low grade systemic inflammation.

 Now research from the Technische Universitaet Muenchen (TUM), has discovered mini-inflammations in the gut upset the sensitive balance of the bowel.
-“The irritated mucosa releases increased amounts of neuroactive substances such as serotonin, histamine and protease,” explains lead researcher Prof Schemann.
+“The irritated mucosa releases increased amounts of neuroactive substances such as Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., Histamine is a chemical naturally produced by various cells in the body.
+A large amount of histamine is produced within mast cells where it forms… and protease,” explains lead researcher Prof Schemann.
 “This cocktail produced by the body could be the real cause of the unpleasant IBS complaints.”
 What this means is that irritation to the gut generates inflammation which in turn initiates a cascade of biological events resulting in IBS symptoms.
 If you think you are reacting to foods, you need to test for and eliminate food allergies.

-I recommend having a simple IgG Food Intolerance test, such as Yorktest's FoodScan.
+I recommend having a simple IgG Food intolerance is not the same as a food allergy.
+Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are… test, such as Yorktest’s FoodScan.
 If allergies are present, offending foods should be eliminated for three to four months to allow the immune system to settle down.
 For more on IgG reactions and the benefits of testing read my Special Report Hidden Food Allergies.
 Following the above steps, combined with specific supplementation should help bring relief from IBS symptoms.
 My specially formulated supplement, DigestPro, available from HOLFORDirect.com, contains all the key digestive supporting nutrients (digestive enzymes, glutamine and specific probiotics), in the exact sequence to ensure that digestion can take place optimally.
 You can read more on IBS in my book Improve Your Digestion and also my Solutions for Constipation, Bloating and IBS Special Report.

 1. P Moayyedi et al., ‘The efficacy of probiotics in the treatment of irritable bowel syndrome: as systematic review’, Gut, (2010), vol 59, pp 325-332.